dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/elements.md

 `}
 </CodeBlock>

-Although, You have also the possibility to load a [sub package](/uilib/usage/customisation/styling#sub-packages), called **dnb-ui-elements** witch applies all the styles to the HTML tags automatically.
+Although, You have also the possibility to load a [sub package](/uilib/usage/customisation/styling#additional-packages), called **dnb-ui-tags** witch applies all the styles to the HTML tags automatically.
 Use it with caution, as they can effect existing styles as well.

 ### React JSX